-Our service facilitators carry out needs assessments and service coordination.
-A service facilitator will be assigned to you and will work closely with you and your family so you can have the best life possible for you.
+Our support facilitators carry out needs assessments and service coordination.
+A facilitator will be assigned to you and will work closely with you and your family so you can have the best life possible for you.

 When you start with us, we’ll ask if you have any preferences and we’ll try to work around them.

-Typically, you’ll work with one to two service facilitators throughout your journey with us.
-If your service facilitator changes, all your records will be handed over to your next facilitator.
+Typically, you’ll work with several facilitators throughout your journey with us.
+If your facilitator changes, all your records will be handed over to your next facilitator.
 They’ll know the history of your disability needs and you can be assured that your supports will be maintained.

 We want to know what we can do to make things better.
 Please tell us what we’re doing right or if there’s something you want to change.
 If it’s still not working out, you can raise your concerns with your facilitator’s manager.

-Shall I offer food and drinks to my service facilitator during my assessment?
+Shall I offer food and drinks to my support facilitator during my assessment?

 This is not necessary.
 Our focus is to listen to you, understand your disability support needs and find out if you’re receiving enough support.

-Can I connect with my service facilitator on social media?
+Can I connect with my support facilitator on social media?

 I need an urgent assessment.

-Please call your service facilitator if there’s a significant change to your disability needs and they’ll advise the next steps.
+Please call your support facilitator if there’s a significant change to your disability needs and they’ll advise the next steps.

 I’m not happy with my needs assessment report.